Heineken/BrineProp/readme.md

 Compatibility
 -------------
-* Works in Dymola 2014 FD01 with MSL 3.2
+* Works in Dymola 2014 FD01/2015 with MSL 3.2.1
-* Works in Dymola 2014 FD01 with MSL 3.2.1
+* Works in Dymola 2013/2014 FD01 with MSL 3.2 (changes needed, see "Installation" below)

-* Works via FMU in OpenModelica
+* Works in OpenModelica 1.9.1Beta2 and JModelica 1.14 via FMU.
-* Works via FMU in JModelica
+* Works partly in OpenModelica, for details see Library documentation (in code).

 Installation
 ------------
 Download, unzip and open BrineProp/package.mo

-For use with MSL 3.2.1 you need to load the MSL 3.2.1 first via File>Libraries>MSL, then open package, after conversion make changes marked with "MSL 3.2.1" in PartialMixtureTwoPhaseMedium to get rid of warnings.
-After the changes the lib will not work in MSL 3.2).
+For use with MSL 3.2 you need to make changes marked with "MSL 3.2.1" in PartialMixtureTwoPhaseMedium.

 Getting started
 ---------------